 Sensory play is my favorite kind of toddler play – sorry other activities!
 I’m fine playing favorites here.

-Sensory bins are AWESOME for toddlers and they don’t have to be scary for parents.
+Sensory bins are AWESOME for kids and they don’t have to be scary for parents.
 It’s all about introducing toddlers to sensory bins and setting boundaries.
 I promise – sensory play is the best.
 And this activity is a perfect one to start with.

 Put the smaller container in the bin first.
 Then, shovel in a bunch of dirt into the larger half of the storage container.
 Add some water, some trucks, and the messy side of this activity is ready to go.

 Yes – I literally was out in my yard shoveling dirt into a sensory bin.
 My kids weren’t phased one bit.

 My two year old and four year old played it all day long.
 It was a great “together” sibling activity, which is one of the reasons I love sensory play.
 It’s an equalizer.